Psychometric Tests#

 Lewandowsky WMC Battery#

-Working Memory Capacity (WMC) is a fundamental cognitive construct that represents the amount of information that can be held in mind and simultaneously processed.
-WMC is correlated with general intelligence (g-factor), language comprehension, and reading ability. (confirm) The Lewandowsky WMC battery provides a comprehensive assessment through four complementary tasks:
+Working Memory Capacity (WMC) is a fundamental cognitive construct that represents the amount of information that can be temporarily stored and manipulated to support higher-level cognitive processes (such as text comprehension).
+WMC is correlated with general intelligence (g-factor), language comprehension, and reading ability [DC80].
+The Lewandowsky WMC battery assesses two working memory domains (verbal/numerical and spatial) through four complementary tasks:

 • Memory Update (MU): Participants continuously update a running memory store with new information while discarding old items.
 This task measures the ability to dynamically manipulate information in working memory.